colinpannikkat/mandelbrot_orbit/README.md

 # mandelbrot_orbit
-Calculator for Mandelbrot orbits around a central point. written in python
+Calculator for Mandelbrot orbits around a central point.
+Written in Python.